CDCR’s first Day of Peace and Reconciliation in pictures

 The Arts in Corrections music instructor and local Opera Singer, Liudmila Mullin, and the inmate choir sang peaceful music for the audience.

 Warden S. Peery relayed Secretary Diaz’s message and encouraged forgiveness and peaceful behavior while incarcerated and when they are released into the community.
-She expressed her appreciation for the inmates’ participation and their willingness to embrace the positive message of Peace and Reconciliation.

 California Correctional Institution